 Verdict by life stage

 The best app depends on your life stage and what you're optimizing for — not on the gender targeting in the marketing.
-For broader context, see the broader auto-investing app ranking.
+For broader context, see the broader auto-investing app ranking, or the best apps for first-time investors if you're just starting out.

 More comparisons